 I am looking for a copy of the club's insurance certificate, where can I get this?

 Clubs can request a copy of the Archery Canada insurance certificate from their Provincial/Territorial Office each year.
-If a certificate is required by the club which specifically names the club as insured, a request for the certificate can be made to Archery Canada by completing the Insurance Certificate Request form and submitting this to email@example.com.
+If a certificate is required by the club which specifically names the club as insured, a request for the certificate can be made to Archery Canada by completing the 23-24 Certificate Request Form EN and submitting this to email@example.com.

 We have been asked to provide a certificate of insurance naming another party as additional insured.
 How do we add a name on the insurance certificate as additional insured?